ipinfo/node/README.md

 ### Locate IPs on World Map

 IPs can be mapped on the world map using `getMap`.
+It returns url of the map in the response.

 ##### TypeScript